Have you ever wondered why you’re always told to apply sunscreen 15/20 minutes BEFORE sun exposure?

 Rumour’s going round that mineral sunscreen (i.e., those with zinc oxide and titanium dioxide) work straight away while chemical sunscreens need to be activated by binding them to the skin.
 This chemical reaction supposedly takes 20 minutes.

 For the longest time, I believed this rumour.
-Like you, I was honestly convinced this was the real reason why you need to apply sunscreen 20 minutes before sun exposure.
+Like you, I was honestly convinced this was the real reason why you need to apply sunscreen 20 minutes before going outside.
 Wasn’t that what even science-bent beauty blogs were telling us?!

-Thanks to the research work of Reddit cosmetic chemist Stephen Ko, we know know that’s BS.
+Thanks to the research work of Reddit cosmetic chemist Stephen Ko, we now know that’s BS.
 Both mineral and chemical sunscreens work straight away.

 Heck, they’d work even in the bottle – if the bottle were transparent and UV rays could get through.

 So that’s definitely NOT the reason why you need to apply your sunscreen 20 minutes before sun exposure.
 But what the heck is it then?

 How effective is your sunscreen?
 Sign up to the newsletter below to receive the “Sunscreen Audit” Worksheet and find out if your sunscreen is really up to the job:

 The Real Reason Why You Need To Apply Sunscreen 20 Minutes Before Sun Exposure